 What do couples, vendors and guests need to know about weddings and events in 2020?

-Click to watch this short video below for some preliminary guidelines.
+Click to watch the short video below for some basic wedding safety guidelines.

 Please note: Updated wedding and event guidelines will be provided by the state of Vermont and found on the ACCD website HERE.